Bytez-com/docs/api.md

 ## Boot Times and Billing
 ### Cold Boot Times
 Models have a cold boot time.
-This is the time it takes for the model to be loaded and ready for use.
-The range for load times from the smallest to the largest model is 12 minutes to 15 minutes.
-We're optimizing this to bring cold boot times down to <5 minutes.
+This is the time it takes for a model's compute resources to be provisioned as well as for the model to be downloaded and loaded into memory.
+The range for average load times from the smallest to the largest model is 12 minutes to 15 minutes.
+We're optimizing this to bring cold boot times down to < 5 minutes.

 ### Billing
-At minimum, you will be charged for the first 60 seconds of use.
+At a minimum, you will be charged for the first 60 seconds of use.
 Any usage beyond 60 seconds is rounded up to the nearest minute of usage.
 We currently charge $0.0000166667 / GB sec for inference on GPUs.

+Instance spin down is not instaneous and may take longer than 1 minute from the instance expiring to it actually shutting down.

+Shutdowns should occur within 2 minutes of the specified expiration period for a model instance.
+The default expiration period is 30 minutes.
+See [Load a model](#load-a-model) for more details on how to set your expiration period.

+Shutting down a model via the [Shutdown a loaded model](#shutdown-a-loaded-model) endpoint is near instantaneous.

 ## Endpoints
 - [List models available](#list-models-available)